Struggling to get Git to connect to VisualStudio.com? Here’s a possible solution:

 Click on your user icon then choose “Security.”
 You should now be on the Personal Access Token page.

 Click the “Add” button then type a description and select “Other Options.”
 Choosing an expiration of a year will reduce the pain of having to do this process more often.

 Click “Create Token” at the bottom.
 Now you should see your token.

 Copy this.
-Note: that your token will only display once.
+Note: your token will only display once.